LucLeto/darktide-mods-skitarii-chat/README.md

 Players who have Skitarii Chat installed see the readable message locally, marked with Darktide's Mechanicus glyph.
 Players without the mod see an opaque, chat-safe encoded string instead.

-Normal chat is unchanged, and commands such as `/w`, `/invite`, and `/help` continue to work normally.
+Normal chat is unchanged, and other commands continue to work normally.

 > [!IMPORTANT]
 > Skitarii Chat is thematic encoding, not encryption.
 It does not provide privacy or protect sensitive information.